saktx/solar.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [SOLAR Website]([https://solar.github.io](https://saktx.github.io/solar.github.io/)).
+This is the repository that contains source code for the <a href="https://saktx.github.io/solar.github.io/">SOLAR Website</a>

 If you find Nerfies useful for your work please cite:
 ```